The Rev. David Denoon, Pastor

 Debbie Tolstoi, Office Administrator, came to First Congregational Church at the end of January, 2017.
 She has worked in the past as the administrative assistant at Christ Church, United Church of Christ, in Maplewood.
-But for the past few years she has run her own web design and marketing business, Tolstoi Designs.
+For over 20 years she has run her own web design and marketing business, Tolstoi Designs.
 Not inclined to work only in an environment by herself, even though her terrier Buddy has been by her side, Debbie decided to apply for our Office Administrator position when she saw it posted in the Webster-Kirkwood Times.

-Debbie is a graduate of Parkway Central High School, studied for at Maryville College (which the University was, then), and graduated from Webster University with a degree in Management and an emphasis in Marketing, receiving departmental honors.
+Debbie is a graduate of Parkway Central High School, studied Studio Art at Maryville University, and graduated from Webster University with a degree in Management with an emphasis in Marketing, receiving departmental honors.

 Chip Isringhaus, Facility Manager, has been with the First Congregational Church since 2002.
 If you need to learn the ins and outs of the inner workings of our physical plant, Chip is your man.
 His education and experience include an HVAC Certification from Ranken Tech, which he received as part of his service to the church when our new heating and cooling system was installed.

 He has one son, Calvin, and enjoys restoring classic Chevrolet Chevelles.

 Rev. Cliff Aerie is the director of MICA (Ministry of Imagination, Creativity and the Arts).
 Cliff has spent a lifetime exploring the adventurous terrain of creativity and the Spirit.
 At the heart of his ministry he is a storyteller inviting others to embark on the spiritual journey of discovering the imaginative landscape of the soul.